 Highlights of the Open Innovation Drug Discovery program:

-- Lilly provides no-cost access to internal assay panel for external investigators in therapeutic areas of strategic interest
+- Lilly provides access to internal screening assays for external investigators as an in-kind contribution to their research.

-- Promising findings can serve as basis for a collaboration agreement
+- Promising findings can serve as a basis for a collaboration agreement with Lilly.

-- Participants may have the additional option to participate in the Lilly TB Drug Discovery Initiative
+- Participants have the option to participate in the Lilly TB Drug Discovery Initiative

 Lilly has a long history of developing innovative medicines in collaboration with academia and biotechnology companies.
 As early as the 1920s, Lilly developed key technology in partnership with University of Toronto investigators that led to the world's first commercial supply of insulin.
 More contemporary examples of successful partnerships include a first line therapeutic for mesothelioma, and a novel injectable for diabetes.
 Our vision is to expand these types of partnerships.